Reference and Information Services

 The staff of each branch of the Alamance County Public Libraries strives to provide for the information needs of the public, in person, by email: firstname.lastname@example.org, or by telephone.
 Print, electronic and online resources may all be used to locate information.
 For extensive research, the staff will assist in searching for the information needed.
 The NC KNOWS service connects library users to a librarian through their computers at any time.
 By typing messages back and forth, library users can get answers, articles and more.

 Materials not owned by any of the libraries of the Alamance County Public Libraries may be borrowed via InterLibrary Loan Service.
+To request ILL materials, individuals must have a valid Alamance County Public Libraries library card and be willing to pay a fee of $3 per item for return postage.
 See our InterLibrary Loan guidelines for more information.

 The May Memorial Library maintains a Local History Collection which is accessible during regular library hours.
 Included in this collection are works on the history and genealogy of Alamance County and its contiguous counties — Caswell, Chatham, Orange, and Guilford.
 In addition, the branch libraries have small collections of historical and genealogical materials that are related to their geographical location.
 Please call each branch for more specific information about their holdings.

 Print from your hand-held devices to the Graham, Mebane or May Memorial public libraries.
 10 cents per page for black and white printing and 40 center per page for color printing.

 The Nonprofit Resource Center at May Memorial Library is a special collection of how-to books, directories, and computer resources designed to assist local nonprofits to find additional sources of financial support and strengthen their operations.